netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 then, click 'create and add another' and then do the same for Finance, IT, Marketing and Consulting.
 Great, then click on Tenants to get a nice table view of them all now.

-So, that's the tenants set up based on the departments and Susan can now associate these tenants with other objects as she adds them going through.
+So, that's the tenants set up based on the departments and we can now associate these tenants with other objects as we add them going through.

 ### Regions

 Next, set up the regions and as you know from the course notes the company is present in 4 parent regions - Africa, Asia Pacific, Europe and North America, with sub-regions nested within them.

-From Regions Susan could click add here (click on add to show the interface) just like we did for tenants, but as she needs to add quite a few regions it makes sense to bulk import them to save time.
+From Regions we could click add here (click on add to show the interface) just like we did for tenants, but as we needs to add quite a few regions it makes sense to bulk import them to save time.

 To do this, simply click on regions and then click on the import icon in the top right - and here there is an option to either paste in the data in either CSV, JSON or YMAL format, or upload the data as a file.
 Note the Field options section at the bottom indicates which fields are required as a minimum for the data to be accepted, and in this case it's name and slug.